postsharp/PostSharp.Tutorials/Threading/PostSharp.Tutorials.Threading/Voiceover.md

 [19]

 Oh, we forgot the `RandomGenerator` class.
-Make it a _synchronized_ object it never gets accessed concurrently.
+Make it a _synchronized_ object.
+It never gets accessed concurrently.
 Instead of an array, use an `ImmutableArray` wherever you can.
 It makes it easier to reason about your code.

 Build again to see if the warnings disappeared.